|Project:||ESR-7: PhD at University of Mons, Belgium|

 Singlet and triplet electronic excitations in polar molecules: Impact on charge separation at organic interfaces

-The theoretical group in Mons will supervise a work package dedicated to the exploitation of spin processes for improving the solar cell performance via reducing geminate and nongeminate losses of the spin-dependent interfacial charge-transfer states and utilizing triplet migration, singlet fission and triplet–triplet annihilation as pathways to increase the light harvesting in OSCs.
-To this end, the PhD student will use a combined multiscale modeling approach encompassing force-field molecular dynamics simulations, quantum-chemical calculations and the solving of model Hamiltonians, in close relation to experimental investigations performed by partners in the consortium.
+The theoretical group in Mons supervises a work package dedicated to the exploitation of spin processes for improving the solar cell performance via reducing geminate and nongeminate losses of the spin-dependent interfacial charge-transfer states and utilizing triplet migration, singlet fission and triplet–triplet annihilation as pathways to increase the light harvesting in OSCs.
+To this end, the researcher will use a combined multiscale modeling approach encompassing force-field molecular dynamics simulations, quantum-chemical calculations and the solving of model Hamiltonians, in close relation to experimental investigations performed by partners in the consortium.

 The group is part of the Centre for Innovation and Research on Materials and Polymers at UMONS and was awarded the 2003 Descartes Prize of the European Union for excellence in academic-industrial collaboration.